-Green markets from small niche markets quickly started to grow, becoming extremely attractive (1).
+Green markets from small niche markets quickly started to grow, becoming extremely attractive.

-Often, however, the change of direction of companies towards a sustainable approach does not reflect reality, but translates into a pure marketing action to appear eco-friendly in the eyes of the most sensitive consumers.
+Often a sustainable approach translates into a greenwashing practice, a pure marketing action to appear eco-friendly in the eyes of the most sensitive consumers.

-The temptation to which companies yield is constituted by the possibility of obtaining high profits in a short time.
-It is no coincidence that in recent years investments for green communication campaigns have skyrocketed.
+The temptation is the possibility of obtaining high profits in a short time.
+In recent years investments for green communication campaigns have skyrocketed.

 Indicators to unmask a greenwashed campaign

-10 indicators have been identified that allow the consumer to understand if an advertising campaign is greenwashed (2):
+10 indicators allow the consumer to understand if an advertising campaign is greenwashed (Futerra Sustainability Communication, 2009):

 - FLUFFY LANGUAGE: an ambiguous language is used.
 Words like “natural”, “green”, “vegan” do not mean that a product has been manufactured in an ethical and sustainable way.
 Often “vegan” involves the use of synthetic materials that have a major impact on the environment.